merzlab/QUICK-docs/docs/source/installation-guide.rst

 **Note:** We recommend that the CUDA, CUDA-MPI, HIP, HIP-MPI versions be executed only on dedicated GPU cards where no other tasks are being run.
 Performance is better on datacenter GPUs than on consumer GPUs.
 For CUDA-MPI and HIP-MPI versions, we also recommend that only one CPU core (MPI task) is used per GPU; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of GPUs.

+We have also tested |QUICK_VERSION| on Intel based Macbooks with following software stack (compiler installed via Macports):

+ 1. macOS 11.7.3; GNU/10.4.0, 11.3.0, 12.2.0; OpenMPI 4.1.4 : No issue detected so far.
+ 2. macOS 13.2; GNU 12.2.0, OpenMPI 4.1.4 : No issue detected so far.

 Installation
 ------------